mayerrobert/jmurmel/murmel-langref.md

 Since: 1.4

 Write `string` to the file `filenamestr`.
-Each line will be terminated with the OS-default line-end character(-sequence).
+Each #\Newline character will be written as the OS-default line-end character(-sequence).

 ### format, format-locale